Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 The `LookupCache.Get` method delegates retrieval of the specified cache to the current `ILookupCacheProvider` that is registered with the `serviceProvider`.
 If no lookup cache provider is registered there, then it will use the `DefaultLookupCacheProvider` class that creates and returns a single instance of the lookup cache regardless of the specified cache type.

-You can register an appropriate lookup cache provider for your app in your `Startup` class either directly or by using extension methods, as illustrated below.
+You can register an appropriate lookup cache provider for your app in your startup class either directly or by using extension methods, as illustrated below.

 ```cs
 // register a global DefaultLookupCacheProvider